Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-We now define our Magnus-Taylor expansion for a Hamiltonian $\H({\bf X}(t); t)$ as a regular Magnus expansion (\ref{MagnusExp}) with the added feature that every function $X_i(\tau)$ appearing in this expansion is replaced by its Taylor series $\T[X_i(\tau), t]$.
-Denoting the Magnus-Taylor expansion by $\M[\H, t; t_0]$ for a Hamiltonian $\H$ and the fundamental Magnus interval (\ref{fundamental}), we have
+We now define the Magnus-Taylor expansion for a Hamiltonian $\H(t, {\bf X}(t))$ as a regular Magnus expansion with the added feature that every function $X_i(\tau)$ appearing in the integrals of this expansion is replaced by a Taylor series.
+Let $\M[\H, t; t_0]$ denote this Magnus-Taylor expansion of a Hamiltonian $\H$, a reference time $t$ and the fundamental Magnus interval $[t_0, t_0 + t_c)$ [cf.~Eq.~(\ref{fundamental})].
+The Magnus-Taylor expansion is then defined analogously to the Magnus series (\ref{MagnusSeries}) for $n=1$,

-where the term $\m_k$ is the $k$-th order Magnus term in which each of the time-dependent parameters $X_i$ is replaced by its Taylor series around current time $t$.
-For example, the first two terms in the sum of Eq.~(\ref{MagnusTaylor}) are given by, referring to Eqs.~(\ref{Hb0}) and (\ref{Hb1}),
+Here the term $\m_k$ is the $k$th-order Magnus term in which each parameter $X_i(\tau)$, which enters the Magnus integrals through the Hamiltonian $\H(\tau, {\bf X}(\tau))$, is replaced by its Taylor series $\T[X_i(\tau), t]$ with reference time $t$ as given in Eq.~(\ref{Taylorexpansion}).
+For example, the first two terms in the sum of Eq.~(\ref{MagnusTaylor}) are given by, referring to Eqs.~(\ref{Hb0}) and (\ref{Hb1}) setting $n=1$,

-For best convergence of the Taylor series, we require the time $t$ to be within the fundamental Magnus interval (\ref{fundamental}).
-For arbitrary times $t\in [t_0 + n t_c, t_0 + (n+1) t_c]$ we can, as discussed at the end of Sec.~\ref{application}, use the transformation (\ref{trafo}) to reduce the Magnus expansion to the fundamental Magnus interval; recall that this transformation is exemplified in Eq.~(\ref{n->0}).
-For the Magnus-Taylor expansion of a general Hamiltonian $\H({\bf X}(t); t)$ we need to use the generalized transformation